Weak key: Weak keys in DES

 There are also 48 possibly weak keys that produce only four distinct subkeys (instead of 16).
 They can be found in a NIST publication.

 These weak and semi-weak keys are not considered "fatal flaws" of DES.
 There are 256 (7.21 × 1016, about 72 quadrillion) possible keys for DES, of which four are weak and twelve are semi-weak.
 This is such a tiny fraction of the possible keyspace that users do not need to worry.
 If they so desire, they can check for weak or semi-weak keys when the keys are generated.
 They are very few, and easy to recognize.
-Note, however, that currently DES is no longer recommended for general use since all DES keys can be brute-forced it's been decades since the Deep Crack machine was cracking them on the order of days, and as computers tend to do, more recent solutions are vastly cheaper on that time scale.
+Note, however, that DES is no longer recommended for general use since all DES keys can be brute-forced.
+It's been decades since the Deep Crack machine was cracking them on the order of days, and as computers tend to do, more recent solutions are vastly cheaper on that time scale.
 Examples of progress are in Deep Crack's article.